Cambridge District scout Archive

 The District Minutes notes the existence of an IHQ publication ‘Notes for Women Scouters’.

-1933 Hon(ourary) SM to Miss J E Willers District Minutes
+1933 Hon(ourary) SM to Miss J E Willers She was listed as Lady SM in 1931.
+District Minutes

 1933 GSG Scouters Social ‘..and are invited to bring a friend (wife/ husband, actual or prospective)’